Da Jordans: Stevie J Tattoos Wife Faith Evans’ Face Over His Ribs After Domestic Fight

 Reportedly, the couple got into a heated argument which eventually turned violent.
 Faith was booked for felony domestic violence but the charges were dropped a few weeks later in July.
 Stevie J seems to be putting the incident behind him and showing Faith he’s still down for their marriage by permanently inking her face on his rib.

-Stevie visited Los Angeles area tattoo artist Kevin Laroy, who previosuy starred on “Black Ink”, to get the tribute done for Faith.
+Stevie visited Los Angeles area tattoo artist Kevin Laroy, who previously starred on “Black Ink”, to get the tribute done for Faith.

 Pretty!
-The tattoo seems to be a replica of Faith’s album cover art for “Keep The Faith”, the same album that features her popular song “Love Like This”.
+The tattoo seems to be a replica of Faith’s album cover art for “Keep The Faith”, the same album that features her popular song “Love Like This.”

 View this post on Instagram